 13. Select the Server Authentication Mode.

-The Server Authentication Mode can be set to None or KCD.
+The Server Authentication Mode can be set to None, KCD, or Server Token.
 Basic Authentication is not supported because the LoadMaster does not have access to the username and password.

 14. If using KCD as the Server Authentication Mode, please select the relevant option for Server Side configuration.